preloader

 • The testEndpoint to test: this is a valid endpoint where your service or API implementation has been deployed,

-• The runnerType to use: this is the test strategy you may want to have regarding endpoint,
+• The runnerType to use: this is the test strategy you may want to have regarding the endpoint,

 Wrap-up

-Following this guide, You have learned how to get and use the Microcks GitHub Actions.
+Following this guide, you have learned how to get and use the Microcks GitHub Actions.
 The GitHub actions reuse the Microcks CLI and the Service Account and so it’s definitely worth the read 😉

 Still Didn’t Find Your Answer?